 Asian (Chinese) Cymbidiums

 Perhaps the hardest part of growing these guys is knowing how to pot and water them.
 In their natural environment, they are often among the rocks but close to water.
 Getting that just right mix of moist but not wet is the trick.
 The Japanese often pot them in pebbles that are graded in size from bigger at the bottom to smaller at the top.
 Keeping that in mind, I suggest using a tall narrow pot and a mix of medium size bark with something inert (stone, sponge rock) mixed in.
+Recently I have begun to fill the pot halfway with foam peanuts before putting in the bark mix.
 Top with a collar of sphagnum moss to keep the humidity up in the mix.
 People have reported great success with this method.
 The Japanese suggest fertilizing in the height of growing season only to promote growth but also to make sure the plant blooms well.
 You don’t want to miss out on the flowers because they smell so great.
-I once found my plant was in bloom just from the smell!
+I once found a plant that was in bloom just from the smell!

-If you want to try one of these guys (and you should), start with C. ensifolium or C. sinense as I have found them to be easier than C. goeringii for whatever reason.
+If you want to try one of these guys (and you should), start with C. ensifolium or C. sinense as I have found them to be easier than C. goeringii.

 The Japanese are known for their exquisite taste in all things, and orchids are no exception.
-This collection of orchids adds year round beauty to your growing area with out taking up a lot of space.
-In addition, you will appreciate the heavenly scent of each of these orchids when they bloom.
+This collection of orchids adds year round beauty to your growing area without taking up a lot of space.
+In addition, you will appreciate the heavenly scent of each of these orchids when it blooms.
 Most are not hard to care for and there is something for every taste.
 I hope you enjoy them as much as I do.